data-provider/website/docs/getting-started.md

 It helps you __providing async data__ to your components informing them about __loading and error states__.
 It also provides a __cache layer__, so you don´t have to worry about when to read the data, and allows you to __combine the results of different data providers__ using a syntax very similar to the known [Reselect][reselect], recalculating them only when one of the dependencies cache is cleaned.

-As its states are managed with [Redux][redux], you can take advantage of his large ecosystem of addons, which will improve the developer experience. _(You don't need to use Redux directly in your application if you don't want, the library includes its own internal store for that purpose, which can be migrated to your own store and maintained separated)_
+As its states are managed with [Redux][redux], you can take advantage of his large ecosystem of addons, which will improve the developer experience. _(You don't need to use Redux directly in your application if you don't want, the library includes its own internal store for that purpose, which [can be migrated to your own store](api-store-manager.md))._

 You can use Data Provider with [React][react], or with any other view library.
 Separated addons are available for that purpose, as [@data-provider/react][data-provider-react].